metavalent/metavalent.github.io/_posts/2024-03-07-08-08-08-Dennet-On-Free-Will.md

 modified: 2024-03-07T08:08:08-07:00
 ---

 ### Does free will exist?
-Once again, closer to truth is probably "yes and no &ndash; both, and."
+Once again, closer to truth is probably "yes and no &ndash; both, and," across a wide spectrum of causes and conditions.

 <!-- YouTube Player -->
 <iframe id="ytplayer" type="text/html" class="center" width="560" height="320" src="https://www.youtube.com/embed/V-dQvkmFPbw" frameborder="0"></iframe>

 Watch [The Most Important Philosophical Question Of Our Time](https://youtu.be/V-dQvkmFPbw) if the embed does not behave nicely.

+The question then becomes, *what* are the units of measure, and *how* do we measure &ndash; similar to our investigation of will power &ndash; the "amount" and "capacity" of free will.
+What influences increase or decrease the amount of free will available to an individual, organization, or civilization?

 Free Will is how I personally *know* I'm accountable and responsible for every choice in my life.
 At the same time, I've learned the hard way that many of the poorest choices I've made in life were undeniably shaped by causal roots in experiences over which I had no control whatsoever.
 This is becoming increasingly clear through research that demonstrates causal connects between trauma, especially [childhood trauma](https://www.youtube.com/watch?v=3HjhLRyCoBA), and all kinds of [personality disorders](https://www.youtube.com/watch?v=fnJ9Bf7kMwc).